ebardelli/website/content/posts/2025-03-29-beyond-maps-and-data.md

 draft: false
 ---

-In the [previous blog post](/posts/technical-aspects-of-redrawing-school-attendance-boundaries/), I explored the technical aspects of our boundary redrawing process—data organization, geospatial analysis techniques, and optimization algorithms—and how we tackled them in my school district.
+In the [previous blog post](/posts/technical-aspects-of-redrawing-school-attendance-boundaries/), I explored the technical aspects of our boundary-redrawing process: data organization, geospatial analysis techniques, and optimization algorithms.
+I also described how we applied these methods in my district.

 Yet, beyond the code and maps lies the heart of school consolidation: the students, families, and communities affected by these decisions.